-- That the customer has almost as much to do with the success of every customer service interaction as the service worker.
+- That the customer has almost as much to do with the success of every service interaction as the worker does.

 - That the customer, especially the abusive customer, is often dead wrong.

-- That all of us are responsible for serving each other with mutual respect and civility.
+- That we are all responsible for serving each other with mutual respect and civility.

 The idea of writing a book has been stirring in me for more than 25 years.
 I finally got serious about the idea in 2006.
 There is a lot of organization and work involved in writing a book, but working on this project has been more of a passionate obsession than work.